B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 If $N_+>N_-$ (rather than $N_+=N_-$), then this (empty) B-brane can be transported to the other phase, where it is also empty because adding twisted F-terms does not spoil emptyness.
 We can check this picture using the hemisphere partition function.
 The integrand in~\eqref{ZD2locab} has poles along the positive and negative imaginary axes.
 The integral picks up poles on the positive imaginary axis as in~\eqref{ZD2HiggsphaseU1}.
 But the brane factor

 is such as to precisely cancel these poles, so $Z_{D^2}(\cK^+)=0$ exactly.
-Brane transport analytically continues this vanishing partition function, which thus vanishes in all phases, consistent with the claim that this GLSM brane is \textbf{empty in all phases}.
+Brane transport analytically continues this vanishing partition function, which thus vanishes in all phases, consistent with our statement in~\eqref{geom-empty-claim} that this GLSM brane is \textbf{empty in all phases}.

 The situation is different for Calabi-Yau models ($N_+=N_-$): again $Z_{D^2}(\cK^+)=0$, but we cannot conclude that the same complex of Wilson lines~\eqref{Koszulagain} is empty in all phases.
 Indeed, transporting the brane or its twists to another phase is not directly possible because none fit in the window~\eqref{U1CYwindow} that is required to transport the brane from one phase to the other.
 The brane $\cK^+$ that is empty in one phase and its analogue $\cK^-$ with $Q^j<0$ that is empty in the other phase can be quite different in general.